alf45tar/Pedalino/README.md

 ## Main features
 - Up to 16 controllers.
 Support for digital foot switches (momentary or latch), analog expression pedals and jog wheels (rotary encoders).
-- MIDI output via USB or classic MIDI OUT connector
+- MIDI output via USB MIDI or classic MIDI OUT connector
+- Send Program Change, Control Code and Note On/Off MIDI events
 - 10 banks
-- MIDI channel, MIDI note, MIDI control code, MIDI program change can be configured by each pedal.
+- MIDI channel, MIDI note, MIDI control code, MIDI program change can be configured by each pedal and by each bank.
 - IR Remote control
 - Remote control via Bluetooth
 - Each parameters can be configured by menu.
 Configuration is saved into EEPROM.
 Non need to re-compile the program.